michael-timmers/betterTimetable/README.md

 ## 🧪 Methodology
 API Data Pipeline
-- Get Course Data: Fetch QUT Course Data to identify activities for each unit and their timeslots
+- **Get Course Data**: Fetch QUT Course Data to identify activities for each unit and their timeslots
-- Get Teaching Periods: Fetch QUT Teaching Periods to identify when courses are offered
+- **Get Teaching Periods**: Fetch QUT Teaching Periods to identify when courses are offered

 Manage Data and Show Timetable
-- Allocate Timeslots: Extract one timeslot from each given activity that does not clash.
+- **Allocate Timeslots**: Extract one timeslot from each given activity that does not clash.
 Consider student needs when selecting timeslots
-- Output Timetable: Show a grid output of the given timeslots for the selected units
+- **Output Timetable**: Show a grid output of the given timeslots for the selected units

 ## 🌟 If You Are Interested